 Known for their bright cherry red hue, these fish can withstand small environmental changes, making them excellent beginner pets.
 They are more likely to “just keep swimming” while you master the art of fishkeeping compared to other freshwater species.

 Males of this species are particularly colorful, while females seem paler in comparison.
 This is why many cherry barb keepers prefer males in their fish tanks.
+Meanwhile, no need to worry about looking for a high-quality saltwater fish tank because you can buy one online.

 An aquarium that will serve as a home for this pretty little thing should ideally contain 25 to 30 gallons of water.
 Categorized as shoaling fish, cherry barbs thrive well in an open swimming area.
 However, they do benefit from having plants in their home, especially females when spawning.